JeffVi/DX-Tarots/README.md

 ## Features

-You can edit, enable or disable features by editing variables under `CUSTOM CONFIG` (top of the TarotDx lua file).
+You can edit, enable or disable features by editing variables in `config.lua`.
 See the [CHANGELOG.md](./CHANGELOG.md) for a list of all changes.

 ### New Tarot cards